altheimerb/python-sma/README.txt

 -ffpdax: find peaks in .dax movie.
 Can be set to automatically run apdax when done.
 -apdax: analyze those peaks.
 -single xml file specifies settings for both codes.
--multibatch3 - run multiple analyses in parallel
+-multibatch - run multiple analyses in parallel

 Functional and tested for a very limited set of settings (for now).
-Works with: .pks3d, emchs=1, .trdir, ALEX4 = 0 (and probably ALEX4 = 1, but untested)
+Works with: .pks3d, emchs=1, .trdir, ALEX4 = 0 or 1